observant/oada-client/FAQ.md

 ## What are the benefits of OAuth2 protocol?
 * There is no need to disclose User credentials to Client application.
-* Client application has no need to manage User password changes.
+* Client application has no need to handle User account changes like password renewals etc.
 * User can explicitly grant and revoke access to data shared by Data Provider.